Chessmatus/nlp_detox_project/README.md

 # NlpDetoxProject

-This repository is a project that we had to do during NLP course of 10th semester at MIPT.
+This repository is a project that we had to do during NLP course of 10th semester at the MIPT.

 ## Code